Sharp-shinned Hawk

 Sharp-shinned Hawk Image by Bill Moses

 Sharp-shinned Hawks are globally listed as a Species of Least Concern by the IUCN Red List with no listed designations since the 1980s.
 Sharp-shinned Hawks are vulnerable to habitat loss through forest removal, collisions, pesticides, environmental contaminants, and human harassment while nesting.
-Sharp-shinned Hawks feed primarily on small birds and inhabit large tracts of boreal forests, both of which have been identified as areas of conservation concern.
-Declines in prey, increases in contaminants, and possible climate change impacts should be investigated.
+Recent detection of West Nile virus in specimens found dead warrants further investigation.
+Sharp-shinned Hawks feed primarily on small birds and inhabit large tracts of boreal or mixed deciduous-conifer forests, both of which are areas of conservation concern.
+Declines in prey, increases in contaminants and disease, and possible climate change impacts should be investigated.

 Please cite this page as: